 CAAR Pro-Ag Investments is a diverse range of initiatives that center on enhancing and strengthening the Canadian agriculture industry.
 Donations towards CAAR Pro-Ag Investments go directly to important causes such as: agricultural scholarships, industry initiatives, CAAR’s advocacy efforts and program development, among others.

-Last year was a successful year for the CAAR Pro-Ag Investments Auction, raising nearly $85,000 to support the many initiatives where CAAR needed funding, including:
+2021 was a success for the CAAR Pro-Ag Investments Online Auction, raising over $65,000 to support the many initiatives where CAAR needed funding, including:

-- CAAR's participation in more than 30 industry events, regulatory consultations and committee meetings;
+- CAAR's participation in industry virtual events, regulatory consultations and committee meetings;

 - Scholarships of $1,000 awarded to students at the University of Manitoba and Olds College in Alberta;